bedirxanugur/bedirxanugur/README.md

-I am researching art with a focus on technology
+I am researching art with a focus on technology.

 ```
 class About extends Me {